EduMilo/Fausteroids/README.md

 # Fausteroids
-A School Project by Camilo Soto
+A school project by Camilo Soto